TonyDandelion/fileTools/Readme.md

-## collect the python code for files process
+## collect the python code for file processing